StevieIsmagic/serverless-stack-api/README.md

-# Authentication using IAM / Identity Pool
+# Authentication Using IAM / Identity Pool

 - A request wiith some signed authentication headers will be sent to our API
 - AWS will use the headers to figure out which Identity Pool is tied to it